Binomial Generalized Linear Models: Caesarian Birth Study

 library(Fahrmeir) # load datasets from the book

-We load the Caeser dataset in (from the Fahrmeir package), and inspect the top few rows using head.
+We load the caeser dataset in (from the Fahrmeir package), and inspect the top few rows using utils::head().

 Code